-A delicious paleo cookie for one made with grain-free almond meal and lower glycemic coconut syrup!
+A delicious paleo cookie is just enough for one person, and it's made with grain-free almond meal!

 I'm off to see a new doc this morning!

 I've exhausted just about every naturopath in the state, but the lady I'm seeing today is brand new (to me).
 She's actually been around for 20-30 years, so I'm hopeful she'll have a decent knowledge base.

 It's tough for me to find a good doctor.
 I feel like they either don't know much or want to lump me into a category with all of their other patients.
 Modesty aside, I often end up thinking I know more than they do!

 I have a really nice doctor that I go to for IVs and tests, but he leaves something to be desired in the diagnostic department.

 One of my favorite doctors was in Dallas, but she was quite arrogant.